 There's a lot going on in Edinburgh - find out what and how you can get involved to make it a world-leading walking city.

 Picardy Place is a crucial part of Edinburgh's UNESCO World Heritage site.
-The area is already traffic dominated and pedestrians will suffer if proposals for a three-lane gyratory go ahead.
+The area is already traffic dominated and pedestrians are being overlooked with these plans that prioritise cars over people.

 What needs to happen?

-• The council needs to put people at the heart of their transport policy.
-This means a T-Junction, not a roundabout.
+• The council needs to put people on foot at the heart of their transport policy.

 • The plans should make it easier for people to cross roads using direct routes and following desire lines.

-• People and bike users need their own dedicated space
+• People on foot and cyclists need their own dedicated space so they are not brought into conflict for space.

-• Pavements need to be wide enough for people, pushchairs and people with disabilities.
+• Pavements need to be wide enough for pedestrians, pushchairs and people with disabilities.

 The current Picardy Place environment is highly sub-standard for walking, so investment in upgrading is welcome, but this should be done in a way which retains important public spaces – and without creating a new set of problems for people on foot.